comagnan/comagnan.github.io/docs/_posts/2021-12-24-the-thread.markdown

 excerpt_separator: <!--more-->
 ---

-Third of four planned short stories over the month of December.
+Third of four short stories written over the course of December 2021.
 This one, called The Thread, kind of is about the holiday spirit.
 How fitting!

 <!--more-->